tonysm/globalid-laravel/README.md

 This way any generated SGID will use that relative expiry.

 It's worth noting that _expiring SGIDs are not idempotent_ because they encode the current timestamp; repeated calls to `to_sgid` will produce different results.
-For example, in Rails
+For example:

 ```ruby
 Document::find(5)->toSgid()->toString() == Document::find(5)->toSgid()->toString()